petercr/steak-counter-ts/README.md

 # steak-counter-ts

-Streak counter for the browser, inspired by Doulingo's style 🦜
+This is a basic streak counter - inspired by Duolingo's style - written in TypeScript and meant for the browser (uses `localStorage`).